Germany: Patent litigation

 In practice, forum selection within the 13 district courts elected is possible.
 Only in rare cases is the plaintiff bound to a subset of those courts owing to a regionally restricted infringement.
 The venue should be diligently chosen based on the case’s complexity and any applicable time constraints.

 Q: To what extent is evidence written and oral at proceedings?

-To a very large extent, evidence is written in German patent infringement and validity proceedings.
-Oral expert testimony or witness cross examination is rare.
+In an overwhelming number of cases, evidence is written in German patent infringement and validity proceedings.
+Oral expert testimony or witness cross-examination is extremely rare.
 The parties are invited to present written expert opinions.

 Q: What role, if any, can expert witnesses play?

-Under the doctrine of equivalents, the scope of the patent also extends to solutions equivalent to that which has been claimed in view of function and quality.
-In addition, the subject matter must be available to a person skilled in the art without involving an inventive step.
-While this seems to be broad compared to other jurisdictions, statistically infringement is rarely found based on the doctrine of equivalents.
+Under the doctrine of equivalents, the scope of the patent also extends to solutions equivalent to those that have been claimed in view of function and quality.
+In addition, the solution must be available to a person skilled in the art without involving an inventive step.
+While this seems to be broad compared to other jurisdictions, infringement is, statistically, rarely found based on the doctrine of equivalents.

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

-As the German infringement courts will accept a patent granted by the EPO as it stands, the patent’s validity will become an issue only in cases of obvious invalidity based on new facts.
-The technological field, as such, is no reason to reconsider the validity of a granted patent.
+As the German infringement courts accept patents granted by the EPO as they are, a patent’s validity will become an issue only in cases of obvious invalidity based on new facts.
+The technological field concerned, as such, is no reason to reconsider the validity of a granted patent.

-To the contrary, Germany is so far the sole jurisdiction worldwide that provides protection for data generated based on a patent protected method.
-Such protection is available in some jurisdictions for chemical products produced involving a patent protected method.
+On the contrary, Germany is, thus far, the only jurisdiction in the world that provides protection for data generated based on a patent-protected method.
+Such protection is available in some jurisdictions for chemical products produced involving a patent-protected method.